 The 115MW El Arrayán wind power plant will be the largest wind energy facility in Chile once complete.
-Located about 400km north of Santiago in the coastal zone of Ovalle, the project is being developed by Parque Eolico El Arrayan, a joint venture between Pattern Energy, AEI and Antofagasta Minerals.
+Located about 400km north of Santiago in the coastal zone of Ovalle, the project was developed by Parque Eolico El Arrayan, a joint venture between Pattern Energy and Antofagasta Minerals.

 Financing for the El Arrayán wind project